ychoi04/mica-gd405/lectures/w3-type-setting.md

 ## Convert to code
-Once you have your design set, you will convert it into p5 coordinates.
-You can either use the graph paper to help you determine the coordinates or use the existing tools to [convert SVG to Canvas code](http://www.professorcloud.com/svg-to-canvas/).
+Once you have your design set, you will convert it into code.
+You can use the graph paper or info panel in AI to help you determine the coordinates.

 I already have done it, and here is the example code that we will use for this section.
 ```js